JonasAlfredsson/anibg/README.md

 The `anibg` file is the main executable for this project, and it will source the `utils` file during runtime, so do not separate them.

-Inside the `examples` folder you will find a fully functional `.lua` configuration script (designed for MPV) which should be moved to the config folder of `devilspie2` (usually `~/.config/devilspie2`).
+Inside the `configs` folder you will find a fully functional `.lua` configuration script (designed for MPV) which should be moved to `devilspie2`'s config folder (usually `~/.config/devilspie2/`).
+This file will then be updated by this program with values that makes the MPV window cover the entire screen.

+### Include in $PATH
-After this, it should be possible to use this program by always providing the full path to the `anibg` file, but to be able to call the executable from anywhere on your system you can also add this script's `scr` folder to your PATH.
+After this, it should be possible to use this program by always providing the full path to the `anibg` file, but to be able to call the executable from anywhere on your system you can also add this script's `scr` folder to your
+$PATH.
 This can be done by including the following line at the bottom of your `~/.bashrc` or `~/.zshrc` file.

 ```